owebster/MSP-1-Fleetwood_Mac/README.md

 - Hover states on tour dates that shows either sold our or avaliable shows and directs customers to ticketing website
 - Newsletter sign up for latest news from the band (curretly there but not active)

+### Structure
+The site is built as a one page design with multiple page anchors.
+It is designed to create a story like layout for the band where the user starts off with:
+   * The greatest hits / latest album section
+   * Immediatly after that, it gives an option for users to go straight to latest streaming services.
+   * Following the exploration of the band's streaming services, users are taken to the band's latest tour details, enticing users to look for shows near their areas
+   * From the tour dates, you are taken to the music sample section to explore more of the band's hits directly from the website
+   * This is followed by some social media content and an option to keep upto date with the band with a news letter sign up to notify users on new tour dates, new music and potentially new merchandise to purchase

+I decided to build the site in this way to offer the user a clear and fluid layout, suiting well as a mobile first site as it gives the feeling of an app like website.
+On the desktop, the site offers a nice continuation between differnt sections.

 ## Technologies used
 These are the languages, framework and resources that I used to build this website:
 - HTML